newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks/operating-carnival-fire-permit.md

 - Storing and handling certain types of flammable or combustible liquids
 - Storing and discharging fireworks

+## How to Apply
-Contact the `Local Enforcing Agency (LEA)|local-enforcing-agency` in the town where your carnival or circus will be to see which fire permits you need and how to apply.
+Contact the `Local Enforcing Agency (LEA)|local-enforcing-agency` in the town where your carnival or circus will be to see which permits you need and how to apply.
+Your LEA can be your local fire department or the  New Jersey Division of Fire Safety.

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="conditional" }